Jump to topic

 Wellbutrin and Alcohol Overdose Risks

 Mixing Wellbutrin with alcohol increases the risk of overdose.
 Taking Wellbutrin while drinking lowers your alcohol tolerance and causes you to become severely intoxicated, even after drinking small amounts of alcohol.
 If you keep drinking more alcohol, death can occur.

 The combination also impairs your judgment, so you might not be as careful when using these two substances.
 All of these factors put you at risk of accidentally overdosing.

-Wellbutrin and alcohol when used together enhances the effects of one another.
+Wellbutrin and alcohol, when used together, enhance the effects of one another.
 There is a high risk of overdose and a greater potential for seizures when combining the drugs.

 Unfortunately, the combination of Wellbutrin and alcohol is one of the most commonly used dangerous drug combinations.
 Addiction and rehabilitation treatment is available for those who have developed a Wellbutrin and alcohol addiction.